UnityTech/UIWidgets/README.md

 ## Learn

 #### Samples
-You can find many UIWidgets sample projects on Github, which covers different aspects and provide you learning materials in various levels:
+You can find many UIWidgets sample projects on Github, which cover different aspects and provide you learning materials in various levels:
 * UIWidgetsSamples (https://github.com/UIWidgets/UIWidgetsSamples).
 These samples are developed by the dev team in order to illustrates all the features of
 UIWidgets.
 First clone this Repo to the **Assets** folder of your local UIWidgets project.
 Then